ChimeraPy/Engine/docs/framework/network_typology.rst

   :width: 90%
   :alt: System Design

 The combination of these two network typologies results in the diagram above.
 This is the resulting network design of ChimeraPy.
-In this case, the cluster's overall Server is the :class:`Manager<chimerapy.Manager>` and the Client is the :class:`Worker<chimerapy.Worker>`.
+In this case, the cluster's overall Server is the :class:`Manager<chimerapy.engine.Manager>` and the Client is the :class:`Worker<chimerapy.engine.Worker>`.
 The P2P network is embodied by computer processes instead of unique computers.
-These processes are linked through the scaffolding of the :class:`Worker<chimerapy.Worker>` and :class:`Manager<chimerapy.Manager>`.
+These processes are linked through the scaffolding of the :class:`Worker<chimerapy.engine.Worker>` and :class:`Manager<chimerapy.engine.Manager>`.